Xisabla/bootstrap-node-typescript/README.md

 - `yarn test:debug`: Runs the test suite with the inspector enabled.
 - `yarn generate-version`: Generates the `version.json` file.
 - `yarn update-version`: Updates the version in the `package.json` file.
-- `yarn changelog`: Generates the changelog using `gitmoji-changelog`.
+- `yarn changelog`: Generates the changelog using `auto-changelog`.

 ## Docker 🐳